sawaken-experiment/node.js-othello/README.md

 Node.js othello web application
 ===============================
-This is developed for my learning Node.js and websocket.
+This is developed for my short‐term learning Node.js and websocket.

 Description
 -----------